Vukodlok/FreeCodeCamp-Projects/README.md

 - Bike Rental Shop - Project from FCC's Relational Database course using bash and postgreSQL commands to create an interactive database where customers can rent and return bikes using a custimer name and phone number as an id.

 ## Back End Development and APIs
+- Manage Packages with npm - Practice from FCC's Back End Development and API course to make a boilerplate json file.